August 9, 2019

 https://www.ncbi.nlm.nih.gov/pubmed/24490050

-TMA is also the predominant glomerular lesion associated with anti-VEGF therapy.
-It has been reported after intravenous and intraocular administration.
-It has a unique morphology with prominent hyaline-like thrombi that can be confused for cryoglobulinemic glomerulonephritis.
+TMA is the predominant glomerular lesion associated with anti-VEGF therapy.
+It has been reported after IV and intraocular use.
+It has prominent hyaline-like thrombi that can be confused for cryoglobulinemic GN.

 Thursday

 The most common finding on kidney biopsy in patients with checkpoint inhibitor–induced AKI is acute tubulointerstitial nephritis.
-Cases of acute cellular rejection have also been reported in the kidney allograft.
 Oral glucocorticoids are typically given for symptoms persisting more than 1 week after drug withheld.

 https://www.ncbi.nlm.nih.gov/pubmed/27282937